Polymer/pwa-starter-kit/configuring-and-personalizing.md

   - [Theming](#theming)

 # Folder structure
-Your app will be initialized with a bunch of folders and files, that looks like this
+Your app will be initialized with a bunch of folders and files, that looks like this:
 ```
 my-app
 ├── images